haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/structures.md

 * [haddock3 manual -> Structure requirements](../structure_requirements.md)

 * [Preparation of coarse-grained pdb files](https://www.bonvinlab.org/software/haddock2.4/pdb-cg/)
     * HADDOCK can now handle large complexes containing up to 20 chains.
-An elegant way how to increase the speed of these calculations is to use coarse graining with [Martini](http://cgmartini.nl).
+An elegant way to increase the speed of these calculations is to use coarse graining with [Martini](http://cgmartini.nl).

 * [Preparation of pdb files for the local version of HADDOCK2.4](/education/HADDOCK24/HADDOCK24-local-tutorial/#preparing-pdb-files-for-docking)